Corporate Collaboration Council

 Shaliesh Chandra is the part of the Business Value Services (BVS) team at Salesforce, where he focuses on identifying and quantifying the transformative value for large enterprise customers.
 Shaliesh has 20+ years experience in high-tech.
-Most recently he held executive positions at Cisco, where as Senior Director of Strategy and Transformation in the Worldwide Partner Organization, is responsible for the strategy, planning, and business development for the organization.
+Most recently he held executive positions at Cisco, where as Senior Director of Strategy and Transformation in the Global Partner Organization, he was responsible for the global strategy, planning, and business development.
 Prior to taking on this role, Shailesh led the key India based partners for Cisco.
-Other roles he has had at Cisco are Senior Director of Business Development and Strategy of the Software Group, he was a founding member of the Customer Business Transformation team in Cisco's Collaboration Group, and he joined Cisco as a Director in Cisco's strategy consulting team for its Internet Business Solutions Group.
+Other roles he has had at Cisco are Senior Director of Business Development and Strategy of the Software Group, he was a founding member of the Customer Business Transformation team in Cisco's Collaboration Group, and he joined Cisco as a Director in Cisco's strategy consulting team, the Internet Business Solutions Group.
 Shailesh's other experience includes VP US Operations at Evidian-Groupe Bull, and the Communication and Information practice at Mercer Management Consulting/Oliver Wyman.
-Shailesh studied electrical engineering in India, and was a graduate of the first M.E.M. class at Thayer.
+Shailesh studied electrical engineering in India, and was a graduate of the first MEM class at Thayer.